Zach McAllister: Los Angeles Dodgers

 On August 27, 2018, the Los Angeles Dodgers signed McAllister to a minor league contract and assigned him to the Triple-A Oklahoma City Dodgers.
 He appeared in five games, pitching six innings and allowing six earned runs.
 McAllister elected free agency following the season on November 2.

 On January 22, 2019, McAllister signed a one-year contract with the Texas Rangers.
 However, on March 25, the Rangers released McAllister.
 McAllister signed a minor league contract with the Dodgers organization on April 4.
-In 9 appearances for Triple–A Oklahoma City, he struggled to an 8.03 ERA with 19 strikeouts and 2 saves over 12 1/3 innings of work.
+In 9 appearances for Triple-A Oklahoma City, he struggled to an 8.03 ERA with 19 strikeouts and 2 saves over 12 1/3 innings of work.

 McAllister was invited to spring training with the Dodgers for the 2020 season.
 In April 2020, McAllister was playing catch with fellow professional pitcher Pat Venditte, when he felt his arm snap.
 He was later diagnosed with a fractured right humerus and underwent surgery.
 He became a free agent on November 2.

 Philadelphia Phillies

 On August 10, 2021, McAllister signed a minor league deal with the Philadelphia Phillies organization.

-McAllister made 11 appearances, split between the Rookie-League FCL Phillies and Triple-A Lehigh Valley IronPigs.
+He made 11 appearances, split between the Rookie-League FCL Phillies and Triple-A Lehigh Valley IronPigs.
 He pitched to a 1-1 record with a 4.22 ERA and 10 strikeouts.
 On September 22, McAllister was released by the Phillies.

 St. Louis Cardinals

 On March 15, 2022, McAllister signed a minor league contract with the St. Louis Cardinals.
-He appeared in 56 contests for the Triple–A Memphis Redbirds, recording a 3.99 ERA with 90 strikeouts in 67 2/3 innings pitched.
+He appeared in 56 contests for the Triple-A Memphis Redbirds, recording a 3.99 ERA with 90 strikeouts in 67 2/3 innings pitched.
 He elected free agency following the season on November 10.

 Arizona Diamondbacks

 On December 15, 2022, McAllister signed a minor league deal with the Arizona Diamondbacks.
-He made 37 appearances for the Triple–A Reno Aces, posting a 4.93 ERA with 54 strikeouts and 3 saves in 38 1/3 innings of work.
+He made 37 appearances for the Triple-A Reno Aces, posting a 4.93 ERA with 54 strikeouts and 3 saves in 38 1/3 innings of work.
 On August 2, 2023, McAllister was released by the Diamondbacks organization.

 New York Yankees (second stint)

 On August 5, 2023, McAllister signed a minor league contract with the New York Yankees organization.
-In 11 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, he recorded a 1.62 ERA with 20 strikeouts in 16 2/3 innings pitched.
+In 11 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he recorded a 1.62 ERA with 20 strikeouts in 16 2/3 innings pitched.
 On September 12, the Yankees selected McAllister's contract, adding him to the major league roster.
-He made his Yankees debut on September 13, 2023, 17 years after the Yankees originally drafted him.
-He became a free agent after the season.
+He made his Yankees debut on September 13, 17 years after the Yankees originally drafted him.
+McAllister became a free agent after the season.

+Coaching career

+On January 22, 2026, McAllister was announced as a pitching consultant within the player development department of the Chicago White Sox.